What is snoring?

 At Sinus and Snoring Specialists, we have a state of the art office procedure room where we can correct these issues with the comfort of IV sedation.
 Typically a 15 minute office procedure is all that is needed to correct the issue causing your snoring and UARS.
 There is minimal recovery and patients usually can work the next day.

 Commonly a balloon sinuplasty procedure is coupled with correction of any deviation of the nasal septum.
 Swollen turbinates are also reduced with a technique like liposuction.
 The soft palate can be addressed by trimming the uvula and injecting a stiffening agent.
 As snoring is mutifactorial sometimes an oral appliance is also needed to help hold the jaw and tongue forward at night and prevent tongue snoring.
 Weight loss can also help but there is a catch 22 with this issue.
 It turns out that snoring and obstructive sleep apnea cause hormonal changes that cause weight gain in the neck and belly.
-Weight gain in the neck and belly cause obstructive sleep apnea.
+Weight gain in the neck and belly cause snoring and/or obstructive sleep apnea.
 They feed off each other and make the weight gain and snoring/obstructive sleep apnea worse over time.
 With our assistance in correcting the nasal and soft palate issues, along with an oral appliance when warranted, the patient finds it easier to lose weight and keep it off.